Understand proxy rotation mechanics, from backconnect architecture and rotation strategies to session control, timing, and avoiding common pitfalls.

 - Consistent performance benchmarking from a stable network endpoint

 Many operations benefit from using both.
-A scraping pipeline might use rotating residential IPs for data collection while maintaining a static datacenter IP for uploading results to an API that whitelists specific source addresses.
+A scraping pipeline might use rotating residential IPs for data collection while keeping a static datacenter IP for uploading results to an API that whitelists specific source addresses.

 Common Rotation Pitfalls and How to Avoid Them